Ecosyste.ms: Awesome

 A modern Swift library for reading & writing app preferences:

-- simple but powerful DSL
+- concise and powerful declarative DSL

 - swappable/mockable storage backend (UserDefaults, Dictionary, PList file, and more)

-- built from the ground up for Swift 6
+- built from the ground up for Swift 6 and strict concurrency

 ## Quick Start